OCLC Italia

 Another challenge was the requirement to build the website using Pardot landing pages.
 Although an unconventional approach that comes with some front- and back-end limitations, we embraced it as a team and were ready to find creative solutions within those constraints.

-To reinforce OCLC’s role as more than just a software provider, we also integrated valuable resources - such as research papers and webinars - throughout these pages, positioning the brand as a trusted leader in knowledge sharing, a core element of the OCLC ethos.
+To reinforce OCLC’s role as more than just a software provider, we integrated valuable resources – such as research papers and webinars – across the site.
+This positioned the brand as a trusted leader in knowledge sharing, a core element of the OCLC ethos.
+These resources also spoke directly to the needs of personas like Carlo, who value thought leadership content that can help them stay informed, build internal advocacy, and influence decision-makers within their institutions.

-While the core OCLC brand was consistently applied throughout the UI, creative calibration sessions with the Italian team allowed us to introduce a unique twist that celebrated Italian heritage and applied the parent brand in a fresh, previously unexplored way.
-These sessions also gave us the opportunity to brief a photographer to capture original imagery of some of the academic and special libraries OCLC partners with in Florence and the rest of Italy, which were then used throughout the site.
+While the core OCLC brand was consistently applied throughout the UI, creative calibration sessions with the Italian team allowed us to introduce a distinct twist that celebrated Italian heritage and applied the parent brand in a fresh, previously unexplored way.
+These sessions also gave us the opportunity to brief a photographer to capture original imagery of some of the academic and special libraries OCLC partners with in Florence and across Italy.
+These visuals were then used throughout the site to create a more localised and authentic experience.

 Results